haseebrj17/website/docs/guides/use-the-library-with-vue.md

 # How to use the library with Vue?

 To use the [JS-Library](/how-to-use/js-library) with Vue, we need to convert the SVG to a data URI and use it as the `src`.
-Because the `toDataUri` method is asynchronous, we need to use the `onMounted` hook to wait for the avatar to be generated.
-Then we can use the `ref` object to update the state and trigger a re-render.

 ```vue
 <script setup>